 What special precautions should I follow?

-- tell your doctor if you have ever been treated with radiation therapy to the left side of your chest or pelvis; and if you have or have ever had high blood pressure, or any condition that affects your heart or blood vessels (tubes that move blood between the heart and other parts of the body).
+- tell your doctor if you have ever been treated with radiation therapy to the left side of your chest or pelvis; and if you have or have ever had bleeding problems, diabetes, high blood pressure, heart failure, angina (chest pain that comes at rest with no obvious cause), heart attack, stroke or transient ischemic attacks (TIA), or blood clots in your lungs or legs.
 Also, tell your doctor if you have recently coughed up blood.

 - tell your doctor if you have recently had surgery or if you plan to have surgery, including dental surgery.
 If you are scheduled to have surgery, your doctor will stop your treatment with an bevacizumab injection product at least 28 days before the surgery.
 If you have recently had surgery, you should not receive an bevacizumab injection product until at least 28 days have passed and until the area has completely healed.

 What special dietary instructions should I follow?